Retirement Travel Tips: How to Make the Most of Your Post-Career Adventures

 Budget Wisely

 After retiring, you typically have a finite amount of savings outside Social Security income.
-Unfortunately, travel is costly, so you’ll want to budget wisely to ensure you have enough finances to live off of during and after your travels.
-Subtract expenses from your income and savings to create a reasonable budget.
-Work with a financial advisor if you want to be smart about it.
-Don’t utilize all your retirement funds on a one-week trip!
+Travel is costly, so you need to budget carefully to make sure you have enough to live on during and after your trips.
+Subtract your regular expenses from your income and savings to create a realistic travel budget.
+Work with a financial advisor if you want professional guidance.
+Don’t spend all your retirement funds on a single week-long trip!

 Entry Requirements

-If you’re going to travel internationally, it’s imperative to research customs and entry requirements.
-Some countries may not allow you to enter the country if your passport expires in six months.
-Other countries may require a specific visa in addition to your passport.
-Improper research can result in denied entry and wasted plane fare.
-Ensure you’re up to date on all border policies before you book your tickets.
-(Also, update your passport if it’s expiring soon.)
+If you plan to travel internationally, research customs and entry requirements well in advance.
+Some countries will deny entry if your passport expires within six months.
+Others may require a specific visa in addition to your passport.
+Skipping this step can mean denied boarding and wasted plane fare.
+Make sure you understand all border policies before booking your tickets.
+(And update your passport if it is expiring soon.)

 Pack Climate-Friendly Clothing

 Retirement age can make you more sensitive to extreme temperatures.
-Certain medications can increase the chances of heat stroke, heat exhaustion, or even hypothermia.
-From the harsh chill of the Himalayas to the sweltering deserts of Dubai, you’ll want to pack for the climate you’re heading to.
-Wear breathable, thin clothing for hot temperatures and ensure you have plenty of warm layers for cold areas.
+Certain medications increase the risk of heat stroke, heat exhaustion, or even hypothermia.
+From the harsh chill of the Himalayas to the sweltering deserts of Dubai, you need to pack for the climate you are heading to.
+Wear breathable, lightweight clothing in hot temperatures and bring plenty of warm layers for cold destinations.
+Organize your luggage with packing cubes to keep climate-specific layers easily accessible.

 International Phone Service